the-turing-way/the-turing-way/book/website/project-design/data-governance/bigcode_casestudy.md

 One significant concern with respect to privacy was the risk that the code LLM may generate private information found in its training data, including private tokens or passwords matched with identifiers or email addresses.
 Additionally, while users can (and have) requested that data be removed from The Stack dataset because it contains personal data, removing specific information from trained model weights after the fact remains an open technical challenge.
-In order to minimize this risk, we chose to apply automated PII redaction at the pre-processing stage during training.
+In order to minimize this risk, they chose to apply automated PII redaction at the pre-processing stage during training.

 The PII redaction process consisted of the following steps:
-* **Creating an annotated dataset for PII:** we found that neither regular expression-based approaches nor existing commercial software for PII detection met our performance requirements.
-In doing so, we aimed to balance the constraints of costs (fair compensation), time (the timing and time to complete the work was on the critical path for the project), and quality (to ensure that PII Detection Model training was not impacted).
+* **Creating an annotated dataset for PII:** they found that neither regular expression-based approaches nor existing commercial software for PII detection met our performance requirements.
+In doing so, they aimed to balance the constraints of costs (fair compensation), time (the timing and time to complete the work was on the critical path for the project), and quality (to ensure that PII Detection Model training was not impacted).
-* **Collaborating with crowd-workers in a responsible way:** While traditional data annotation services using salaried employees were considered, we decided to work with crowd-workers through Toloka after reviewing several service providers and their compensation practices - and finding that most would not provide sufficient transparency and guarantees about worker compensation.
+* **Collaborating with crowd-workers in a responsible way:** While traditional data annotation services using salaried employees were considered, they decided to work with crowd-workers through Toloka after reviewing several service providers and their compensation practices - and finding that most would not provide sufficient transparency and guarantees about worker compensation.
 We selected pay and eligible countries of crowd-workers to ensure that:
   * Absolute hourly wage was always higher than the US federal minimum wage ($7.30)
   * Hourly wage was equivalent to the highest state minimum wage in the US in terms of purchasing power parity ($16.50 at the time of writing)
 * **Training a PII detection model:** We engaged 1,399 crowd-workers across 35 countries in annotating a diverse dataset for PII in source code.
 Our PII detection model, trained on 22,950 secrets, achieves 90% F1 score surpassing regex-based tools, especially for secret keys.
 The PII annotations are available to approved individuals, and researchers and developers that are granted access are expected to uphold ethical standards and data protection measures.
 By making it accessible, our aim is to encourage further research and development of PII redaction technology.